Build Successful Partnerships with Internal Stakeholders

 “The only way we can truly add value is if we act as business partners.
 That also means we have to be guardians of the company,” says Natoff.
 “It’s a fine balancing act that requires a diverse procurement team to provide the services our stakeholders require, while keeping the best interests of the company at heart.”

-Master Stakeholder Engagement
+Master Internal Stakeholder Engagement

 The relationship between procurement and internal stakeholders is much like that between a doctor and a patient.
 The doctor asks questions to understand the problem and then suggests a course of action.
 That treatment plan may be challenging for the patient to adhere to, but the outcome could be significantly worse if not followed.